robtweed/qewd/installers/README.md

-## For More Information on EWD 3 and QEWD
+## For More Information on QEWD

-Go to the [M/Gateway Web site](http://www.mgateway.com), click the Training tab and go through the free online training course you'll find there.
+Go to the [QEWD Web site](http://qewdjs.com), click the Documentation link and go through the free online training course you'll find there.